tb9757/Student-Academic-Performance/README.md

 ### Content

--   Code institute LMS provided some code chunks, these are referenced in the jupyter notebooks
+-   Code Institute LMS provided some code chunks, these are referenced in the jupyter notebooks

 ## Acknowledgements (optional)

--   Thanks to Emma, my coursemates and the code institute instructors.
+-   Thanks to Emma, my coursemates and the Code Institute instructors.